cityssm/tip-of-the-month/2024/05-may/pin-to-taskbar.md

 In the new window under "Taskbar items", look for "Copilot (Preview)".
 Click the switch to change it to "Off".
-While you're here, remove any other unneccessary taskbar items that you don't use.
+Remove any other unneccessary taskbar items that you don't use.

+While you're here, browse the other settings to make your taskbar work for you.

+- Select the icons that should always be visible in the system tray (on the right next to the clock).

+- Set the alignment of the taskbar to the centre (default in Windows 11), or to the left (previous behaviour).

+- Adjust how the taskbar works on a multi-screen setup.

+- Set when taskbar items for the same application should combine (or not).